46 Sights in Ghent, Belgium (with Map and Images)

 Arnold Vander Haeghen Mertens, Joeri / CC BY 4.0

-The Museum Arnold Vander Haeghen in the mansion Hotel Clemmen is a museum in the Veldstraat in the Flemish city of Ghent.
-Highlights of the collection include a reconstruction of the study and library of the Belgian Nobel Prize winner Maurice Maeterlinck, the cabinets of Charles Doudelet and Victor Stuyvaert, and a Chinese salon.
-The museum is housed in the building of the former Hotel Clemmen, a patrician house that was built in 1746 to a design by David 't Kindt.
+The Arnold Vander Haeghen Museum in the mansion Hotel Clemmen is a museum in the Veldstraat in the Flemish city of Ghent.
+Highlights of the collection include a reconstruction of the study and library of the Belgian Nobel Prize winner Maurice Maeterlinck, the cabinets of Charles Doudelet and Victor Stuyvaert and a Chinese salon.
+The museum managed by Historische Huizen Gent is located in the building of the former Hotel Clemmen, a patrician house that was built in 1746 to a design by David 't Kindt.

 Wikipedia: Museum Arnold Vander Haeghen (NL), Heritage Website